IN-CORE/incore-docs/manual/source/analyses/cumulative_building_dmg.md

 ### Cumulative building damage

 This analysis computes building damage based on a particular hazard.
-Currently supported hazards are: **earthquake** and **tsunami**.

 The process for computing the structural damage is done externally and the results for earthquake and tsunami are imported to the analysis.
 The damage intervals are then calculated from combined limit states.

 The output of this analysis is a CSV file with probabilities of damage.